spawnmarvel/quickguides/azure/README.md

 https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet?tabs=azure-portal#add-a-subnet

+* You have an on-premises device named Device1 that runs Windows and has a Point-to-Site (P2S) VPN client installed.
+* You configure network peering between VNet1 and VNet2.
+What should you do?
+* * Point-to-Site (P2S) VPN clients must be downloaded and reinstalled again after virtual network peering is successfully configured to ensure that the new routes are downloaded to the client.

 You need to connect your on-premises network to Azure by using a site-to-site VPN.
 * Which four actions should you perform in sequence?